Moving out checklist: Planning all the stages when moving home

 The goal was to gain clarity and efficiency, that we could all see concretely what to work on together.

 Lea decides to use Board, the visual workspace, in order to have an open platform to share and work collectively.
 She starts by buildsing her Board so that each participant can intervene and put their ideas forward.
 She establishes a dedicated area for each question and picks a color code so that the ideas are immediately categorized.

 To go through all these items, she draws a table.
 In this table, each column corresponds to a line of thought to be followed in order to answer the question of the assignment.

 She does all of her setting up before sending the Board to the other participants, in order to create a unique and shared framework.

 Thanks to the preparation ahead, they can ideate and ultimately gain in productivity.

 To answer the different questions they form pairs, each of which focuses on one axis and puts their ideas on the Board.
 Then, once everyone is done with this step, they move on to the next axis.
 Thanks to the board and the ideas that appear one by one on the different areas, everyone finds that group thinking is made easier.
 Each pair can present their ideas to the other team and challenge each other to come up with more.

 It's easier to challenge each other on simple ideas than on already written content.
 When we work together, we use Messenger to call each other and orally explain the ideas we put on the Board.

 In parallel, the Board becomes the basis for writing the final deliverable, the famous dossier.
-And the icing on the cake, thanks to a few screenshots, it's very easy for them to show the progress of the project to their teacher so that he or she can also bounce ideas off of them or refer them to others.
+And the icing on the cake, thanks to a few screenshots, it's very easy for them to show the progress of the project to their teacher so that she can also bounce ideas off of them or refer them to others.